EnriqueTejeda/EnriqueTejeda/README.md

 l love creating solutions to any problem through software engineering.
 I am enthusiastic and passionate about all topics relationed of tech industry  as well as I enjoy learning new things every day and sharing it in local conferences where I have participated as a speaker.

-Currently i work at Kueski (FinTech Series C) in a DevOps Engineer role but have had the privilege of working in companies of the tourism sector such as Grupo Sunset (Resorts), Grupo Xcaret (E-commerce team) in positions such as Software Developer, Code Reviewer and lately as DevOps Engineer, in each of them always looking to create the best solutions with the right technology (i really love stay tune about of latest technology in the industry).
+Currently i work at Kueski (FinTech Series C) in a DevOps Engineer role but have had the privilege of working in companies of the travel and tourism industry such as Grupo Sunset (Resorts), Grupo Xcaret (E-commerce team) in positions such as Software Developer, Code Reviewer and lately as DevOps Engineer, in each of them always looking to create the best solutions with the right technology (i really love stay tune about of latest technology in the industry).

 I have worked with cloud native technologies in different vendors as well as I have developed solutions in different programming languages throughout my career, always looking to comply with best practices and making a good architecture, additionally I have different certifications that I have done previously with vendors such as Salesforce and Oracle focused on Solution Architecture and Software Development.